simpleinjector/Documentation/source/aspnetintegration.rst

 Working with the default Visual Studio 2015 ASP.NET 5 template
 ==============================================================

-The default Visual Studio 2015 template for ASP.NET 5, injects a lot of code into your project.
-This code contains classes such as a `HomeController`, `AccountController`, and empty `AuthMessageSender` and `AuthMessageSender` classes.
-When using this default template, you will have to make some adjustments to get your code working with Simple Injector.
+The default Visual Studio 2015 template for ASP.NET 5 injects a lot of code into your project: classes such as a `HomeController`, `AccountController` and empty `AuthMessageSender` and `AuthMessageSender` classes.
+You will have to make some adjustments to the default template to get it to work with Simple Injector.

 **Add application services.**

-The default template adds registrations for the `IEmailSender` and `ISmsSender` abstractions to the built-in ASP.NET configuration system.
-Those abstractions however are application services, and no framework component depends on this.
-Instead only other application components (the `AccountController` and `ManageController` classes) depend on this.
-So those registrations should be registered in Simple Injector instead.
+The default template adds registrations for the `IEmailSender` and `ISmsSender` abstractions to the built-in ASP.NET configuration system but these abstractions are application services and no framework component depends on them (the application components `AccountController` and `ManageController` depend on them).
+These 2 registrations should be added to Simple Injector.

-Remove the two existing `AddTransient` from the `ConfigureServices` method and replace them with the following registrations in the `InitializeContainer` method:
+Remove the two calls to `AddTransient` from the `ConfigureServices` method and replace them with the following registrations in the `InitializeContainer` method:

 .. code-block:: c#